Subakkumar/ai-knowledge-assistant/README.md

 # Personal AI Knowledge Assistant

 A RAG (Retrieval-Augmented Generation) powered assistant that lets you chat with your own documents.
 Upload PDFs, text files, or markdown notes and get AI answers with exact source citations.
+A excellent local file reader using RAG framework.

 ## Features